lwiest/VocabularyFox/README.md

 2. Extract the file `VocabularyFoxReadyToRun.zip`.
 3. Double-click the file `VocabularyFox.exe`.

 **INFO**: The file `VocabularyFox.exe` contains the VocabularyFox Java classes and startup code for Windows.
 The startup code looks for a Java Runtime installed on your system.
 If it doesn’t find one, then it uses the OpenJDK Java Runtime in the extracted `jre` folder.
 If a Java Runtime is installed on your system, you can delete the `jre` folder.
 The file `VocabularyFox.exe` was created with Launch4J.
 Both Launch4J and OpenJDK are open-source software.

 ## Visual Tour

 ### Selecting a Quiz

 Select a vocabulary quiz from the list.
-Use the input field to find a quiz if the list is long.

 <img src="pics/pic01.png"/>